Skip to main content

 About Gyu no Ishizaki

-Hot Pot Recognition and Verified Facts
+Hot Pot Recognition and Facts

-Within Sapporo, Gyu no Ishizaki is best considered a dinner-only, higher-budget option rather than a casual drop-in meal.
-The confirmed dress code is smart casual, so polished but comfortable clothing is the safest choice.
+Gyu no Ishizaki is listed in Tabelog's Hot Pot 100 for 2024, which supports describing it within the hot pot category.
+It is best considered a dinner-only, higher-budget option rather than a casual drop-in meal.
+The dress code is smart casual, so polished but comfortable clothing is the safest choice.

 Booking, Timing, Service Logistics

-Because the confirmed price range is JPY 10,000 to JPY 14,999, Gyu no Ishizaki fits best for diners who are intentionally planning a premium dinner in Sapporo rather than a quick or low-cost meal.
+Because the price range is JPY 10,000 to JPY 14,999, Gyu no Ishizaki fits best for diners who are intentionally planning a premium dinner in Sapporo rather than a quick or low-cost meal.

 Is It Worth the Price?

 At JPY 10,000 to JPY 14,999, Gyu no Ishizaki sits in a premium bracket for Sapporo dining.
-Its confirmed Tabelog Hot Pot 100 recognition for 2024 gives it a clear reason to consider if hot pot is the format you want.
-Beyond that, the available verified data does not support claims about specific ingredients, rooms, seating counts, drinks, or service style, so the fairest verdict is conditional: it is worth shortlisting for a smart-casual dinner in Sapporo if the price range and hot pot recognition match what you are looking for.
+Its Tabelog Hot Pot 100 recognition for 2024 gives it a clear reason to consider if hot pot is the format you want.
+Beyond that, the available information does not support claims about specific ingredients, rooms, seating counts, drinks, or service style, so the fairest verdict is conditional: it is worth shortlisting for a smart-casual dinner in Sapporo if the price range and hot pot recognition match what you are looking for.

 Location